Memorable Manitobans: Thomas Carney (c1830-1905)

 MLA (1880-1883), inventor.

 Born in Brantford County, Pennsylvania around 1830, and educated there, he came to Manitoba in 1873 and in 1875 founded the Town of Emerson, along with William Newton Fairbanks.
-He served as Mayor from 1880 to 1883, and had a seat in the Manitoba Legislature from 1880 to 1883.
+He served as Mayor from 1880 to 1883, and had was elected to the Manitoba Legislature at a by-election in August 1880, sitting until 1883.
 He was a participant in the December 1878 ceremony to mark the opening of the first railway to Winnipeg.
 While in Emerson he conceived the idea of coin changers (cash register).
 He left Emerson in 1884 and joined National Cash Register Company where he worked on improvements and new inventions for their machines.

 History of Emerson, W. Carlson and Mrs. Masterson (editors), 1950.
 Manitoba Legislative Library, F5649.E54.